Integration a React app into Django project

 root.render(<App />);

-We need to include the App component in index.js.
+We need to include the App component in src/index.js file.
 Paste this:

 import App from './components/App';